icopy-site/awesome-cn/docs/awesome/awesome-golem.md

 ### GPU Provider

 We want to extend the capabilities of Golem Network for GPU workloads.
-Project status is available on the pinned messages [here](https://discord.com/channels/684703559954333727/1136987885485170708)
+Project status is available on the pinned messages of the dedicated GPU Provider channel on our [Discord](https://chat.golem.network/).
+You can find it under #golem-projects.

 ### Ray on Golem

 [Ray on Golem](https://github.com/golemfactory/ray-on-golem) is an exciting integration with Ray, a distributed computing framework, to provide an easier way of accessing the Golem Network for Python developers.

-### JS SDK
+### golem-js - the JS SDK from Golem

-[JS SDK](https://github.com/golemfactory/golem-js) is a library and set of developer tools and docs that are aimed to enable developers to create Golem applications running in Node.js or browser context.
+[golem-js](https://github.com/golemfactory/golem-js) is a library and set of developer tools and docs that are aimed to enable developers to create Golem applications running in Node.js or browser context.

 ### Jupyter on Golem